 - The wordmark should never be larger than the center, program, or event mark

 Placement and size of these marks should follow best practices solutions and professionally represent your center, program or event.
-All marks or logos need to be approved by the Office of Marketing and Strategic Communications.
+All marks or logos need to be approved by the Office of News and Communications.

 - Add “Duke University” to the center or institute mark

 - Use any elements from other University marks in the mark of a center or institute

 - Use the center or institute name as a modifier for the academic mark